Skip to main content

 Library Service

-Researchers are encouraged to engage with library staff in the planning phase of their project to determine where gaps in the literature may exist, but also for future planning with publishing their work.
+Researchers are encouraged to engage with Gold Coast Health librarians in the planning phase of their project to determine where gaps in the literature may exist, and to plan for the publication of their work.

 Supporting your research goals